Harvard Pre-College Program

 Learn without limits

-Pursue your interests in courses focusing on computer science, law, writing, philosophy, and a dozen other subjects.
+Pursue your interests in courses focusing on physics, law, writing, philosophy, and a dozen other subjects.
 In our noncredit classes, we dispense with grades so that you can fully commit to your growth as a student, well-rounded individual, and engaged citizen.

 Thrive outside the classroom